 Trips and visits

 Queen Elizabeth’s Academy is committed to supporting learning through carefully planned educational visits.
 This is part of the our required role to provide a broad and balanced curriculum that provides spiritual, moral, cultural, mental and physical development that prepares young people for the opportunities and experiences of adult life.

 Our students take part in trips and visits such as:

 - seaside summer trip;

 - work experience.

-The Duke of Edinburgh’s Awards (DofE)
+The Duke of Edinburgh’s Award (DofE)

 We are proud to be part of the DofE scheme and offer students the opportunity to progress through three levels of the awards (bronze, silver and gold).
 These are highly regarded both by universities and employers alike.
 Taking part in the DofE awards provides our young people with essential life skills, leadership skills and training, volunteering opportunities and team working skills.